-If you were to die whilst in service an ongoing pension is provided for your spouse, registered civil partner or, subject to certain qualifying conditions, your eligible cohabiting partner.
+An ongoing pension is provided for your spouse, registered civil partner or, subject to certain qualifying conditions, your eligible cohabiting partner (if you were a member of the LGPS on or after 1 April 2008).
 This pension is payable immediately after your death for the rest of their life and will increase every year in line with the cost of living.
-The pension benefits payable are generally calculated as below: